gameap/gameap.github.io/en/install/install_on_linux.md

 During the installation process, you will be prompted to enter some information.

-### Installation Path

-This is the path where the main panel files will be stored.
-The default is `/var/www/gameap`.

 ### Host

 Specify the domain or IP address at which the panel will be accessible.